How to Set Up Hyper Backup on a Synology NAS

 changed name in hyper backup

-Specific Hyper Backup Examples
+Specific Backup Examples

-This tutorial focused on how to use Hyper Backup on a Synology NAS from a general level, but if you’re interested in learning how to use Hyper Backup with specific examples, please check out some of the tutorials we’ve already created:
+If you’re interested in learning how to use Hyper Backup with specific examples, please check out some of the tutorials we’ve already created:

 Backup a Synology NAS to Backblaze B2